upidapi/declarr/README.md

 Declarr supports all config options (that i know of) except for

+- /importList
+  - idk how to do auth
 - /autoTagging
 - /releaseProfile and /delayProfile
 - /customFormats, /qualityProfiles, /metadataProfile, /metadata for lidarr